MarisaKirisame/Adapton.ocaml/README.md

 Introduction
 ============

-Adapton.ocaml is an OCaml library for self-adjusting computation.
+Adapton.ocaml is an OCaml library for incremental computation.

 Quick-start